eriffanani/TextViewReadMore/README.md

 })
 ```
 #### Information
 This library is still being developed further, please provide feedback if you find a bug.
+Thank you